m1racle31/Telecommunication-Customer-Churn-Analysis/README.md

 - Load the pre-trained Logistic Regression model from `results/model/`.
 - Make predictions on the test data.
 - Evaluate the model’s performance by calculating accuracy, generating the confusion matrix, and displaying the classification report.
-- Output recommendations based on churn analysis in the `results/recommendation/` folder.

 ### 5. Additional Exploration with Notebooks (Optional)
 If you want to explore the data or run specific analyses interactively, you can use the Jupyter Notebooks provided in the `notebooks/` folder.